ritakalach/atla-sentiment-analysis/README.md

 # Using sentiment analysis to visualize character arcs in ATLA TV series
-A beginner end-to-end NLP data science project.
+A beginner end-to-end NLP data science project in Python.

 # Motivation and project description
 I was curious to see if sentiment scores could be used to visualize character arcs.
 If so, could sentiment analysis be used to help writers evaluate character development in their work?